Kazan: Bistä, or Posad

-Central Kazan is divided into two districts by the Bolaq canal and Lake Qaban.
+Central Kazan is divided into two districts by the Bolaq canal and Kaban Lakes.
 The first district (Qazan Bistäse or Kazanskiy Posad), historically Russian, is situated on the hill, the second (İske Tatar Bistäse or Staro-Tatarskaya Sloboda), historically Tatar, is situated between the Bolaq and the Volga.
-Mosques, such as Nurullah, Soltan, Bornay, Äcem, Märcani, İske Taş, Zäñgär are in the Tatar district.
+Mosques, such as Nurullah, Soltan, Bornay, Äcem, Märcani, İske Taş, and Zäñgär are in the Tatar district.

 Churches, such as Blagoveschenskaya, Varvarinskaya, Nikol'skaya, Tikhvinskaya, are mostly in the Russian part of the city.
+In the centre of town there is a Roman Catholic church, Church of the Exaltation of the Holy Cross.

-The main city-centre streets are Bauman, Kremlyovskaya, Dzerzhinsky, Tuqay, Puşkin, Butlerov, Gorkiy, Karl Marx and Märcani.
+The main city-centre streets are Bauman, Kremlyovskaya, Dzerzhinsky, Tuqay, Pushkin, Butlerov, Gorkiy, Karl Marx and Märcani.

 Wooden Kazan

 In the beginning of the 1900s most of Central Kazan was covered by wooden buildings, usually consisting of two floors.
 There was a historical environment of Kazan citizens, but not the best place to live in.
 During the Republican program "The liquidation of ramshackle apartments" most of them (unlike other Russian cities), especially in Central Kazan, where the land is not cheap, were destroyed and their population was moved to new areas at the suburb of the city (Azino, Azino-2, Quartal 39).
 Nearly 100,000 citizens resettled by this programme.